terranum-ch/ToolMap-user-doc/doc/usermanual/installation.rst

 .. image:: img/install-4.png

-ToolMap can now be launched using either the desktop icon or the menu entry located in Programs -> ToolMap2 -> ToolMap
+ToolMap can now be launched using either the desktop icon or the menu entry located in :menuselection:`Programs --> ToolMap2 --> ToolMap`

 Silent Installation
 ^^^^^^^^^^^^^^^^^^^